Help! I’ve Got a D-U-N-S Number, Now What?

 But then what?

-In fact, to calculate a PAYDEX Score — one of Dun & Bradstreet’s most well-known credit scores — Dun & Bradstreet says a business needs at least two companies reporting at least three credit experiences on its Dun & Bradstreet credit report.
+In fact, to calculate a D&B PAYDEX® Score—one of Dun & Bradstreet’s most well-known credit scores—Dun & Bradstreet says a business needs at least two companies reporting at least three credit experiences to the Dun & Bradstreet credit report of the business entity.

 How Do You Get Business Accounts?

-To get accounts that report to the major business credit bureaus, look into the following kinds of business accounts:
+To get accounts that report to the major business credit bureaus, small business owners can use the following kinds of business accounts:

 If you can’t qualify for a business credit card at this time, you aren’t necessarily out of luck though.

-There are several companies that sell supplies to businesses “on terms” where you order the item and pay for it later.
-The most common arrangement is “net-30” terms where you must pay the bill within 30 days of the invoice date.
-These vendors offer a wide variety of products that businesses regularly use, from shipping and office supplies to furniture and equipment.
-The initial credit limit may be small but as you prove you’re a reliable customer who pays on time, you can get that increased.
-Here are several vendors that report to business credit.
+A number of vendors sell supplies or services to businesses “on terms” where you order items and pay for them later.
+The most common arrangement is “net-30” terms where the invoice is due within 30 days of the invoice date.
+Vendors offer a wide variety of products that businesses regularly use, from shipping and office supplies to furniture and equipment.
+The initial credit limit may be small but if you pay on time, it will often be increased.
+These vendors report to business credit.

 Pay On Time